 How You Hear

-• Outer ear consists of the pinna, ear canal and eardrum.
+- Outer ear consists of the pinna, ear canal and eardrum

 - Middle ear consists of the ossicles (malleus, incus, stapes) and eardrum

 - Inner ear consists of the cochlea, the auditory (hearing) nerve and the brain.
 The inner ear is also called the cochlea.
 ‘Cochlea’ means snail in Latin and gets its name from its distinctive coiled up shape.

-Sound waves enter the ear canal and make the ear drum vibrate.
+Sound waves enter the ear canal and make the eardrum vibrate.
 This action moves the small chain of bones (the ossicles – malleus, inca, stapes) in the middle ear.
 The last bone in this chain knocks on the membrane window of the cochlea and makes the fluid in the cochlea move.
 The fluid movement then triggers a response in the hearing nerve.
 Thousands of tiny hairs (cilia) are attached to the nerve cells in the cochlea.
 These hairs help translate sound vibrations into electrical signals that are transmitted to your brain.
 This is how you distinguish different sounds.

 Causes of Hearing Loss

 - Build-up of wax, or a foreign object in the ear can cause hearing loss.
 This hearing loss is called conductive hearing loss and hearing can very often be restored by having an ear, nose and throat doctor remove the blockage.
-It is not a good idea to try to remove blockages yourself with a Q-tip.
-Q-tips can push the wax further down and/or cause the eardrum to rupture (tympanic membrane perforation).
-Infection, loud blasts of noise and sudden changes in pressure can also cause your eardrum to rupture.
+It is not a good idea to try to remove blockages yourself with a q-tip.
+Q-tips can push the wax further down and/or cause the ear drum to rupture (tympanic membrane perforation).
+Infection, loud blasts of noise and sudden changes in pressure can also cause your ear drum to rupture.

-• Infection and abnormal bone growths or tumors in the outer or middle ear can also contribute to hearing loss.
+- Infection and abnormal bone growths or tumors in the outer or middle ear can also contribute to hearing loss.

-• Some drugs come with severe side effects.
+- Some drugs come with severe side effects.
 According to Healthy Hearing, ototoxic drugs can damage the hearing mechanism (oto is the prefix for hearing sound and toxic means harmful).
 Some of the heavy-duty antibiotics are ototoxic.
 Be sure to check with your doctor if multiple drug combinations taken together cause hearing loss.
 You may be surprised to know that excessive amounts of aspirin can cause hearing loss.

 - Smoking restricts blood flow.
 The cochlea requires a good oxygenated blood flow and over time damage occurs.
 Your cigarettes may be contributing to hearing loss.